global/luascli/README.md

 pip install luascli
 ```

-## How to use
+## Usage

 ```
-luas <command> <arguments> [parameters] luas --help
+Usage: luas [OPTIONS] COMMAND [ARGS]...

+Options:
+  --version  Show the version and exit.
+  --help     Show this message and exit.

+Commands:
+  address  Display the address of the Luas stop fare     Calculate the fare price for adults and child between stops map      Launch Openstreet map URL with the stop location status   Check if the Luas stop is operational stops    List luas line stop names and its abbreviations (used in other commands) time     Display the the inbound/outbout timetable of a particualr luas stop
 ```
-### Commands

-- stops: list all stops for a particular line
-- status: show the operational status of the line
-- map: display the location of the luas stop on the map (default browser)
-- address: display the address of a particular luas stop
-- time: display the inbound/outbout timetable of a particualr luas stop

-Examples:
+### Examples:

 ```
 # Show all red luas stops and their abbreviations (to be used with other commands)